jomoespe/Lemmings/README.md

 [![Build Status](https://travis-ci.org/jomoespe/lemmings.svg?branch=master)](https://travis-ci.org/jomoespe/lemmings)

-The lemmings, as the microservices, are things with a small responsability that do one thing but do it well, and work together quite well.
+The lemmings, like the microservices, are things with a small responsability that do one thing but do it well, and work together quite well.

 The lemmings types are: Climber, Floater, Bomber, Blocker, Builder, Basher, Miner and Digger (from http://lemmings.wikia.com/wiki/Lemmings)